NodeBB/docs/src/docs/configuring/databases/mongo.md

 ```

+!!! note
-**Note**: NodeBB requires MongoDB 3.0 or higher.
+    NodeBB requires MongoDB 3.0 or higher.
 The role `readWrite`
     provides read or write any collection within a specific database to
     user.

 Step 7: Configure MongoDB
 -------------------------